wangyuhsin/search-application/README.md

 - `search.py`: Provides a command-line interface for executing the search algorithms.
 It accepts the search type (linear, index, or myhtable) and the root directory to search in.

+## Contributing

+Contributions to this repository are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 The search application is released under the MIT License.
 You can find the details in the `LICENSE` file.
 Feel free to use and modify the search application according to your needs.
 Happy searching!

+## Acknowledgments

+The initial codebase and project structure is adapted from the MSDS 692 course materials provided by the University of San Francisco (USFCA-MSDS).
+Special thanks to the course instructors for the inspiration.